Silas Casey: Postbellum activities and death

+Casey served in command of the 4th Infantry Regiment at Ft.
+Wayne in Detroit, Michigan from October 2, 1865 to April 5, 1867.
+He was then assigned as Commissioner to examine the War Claims of Ohio from April 17 to December 31, 1867 and was on a Court of Inquiry in early 1868.
+He was placed on waiting orders from March to October, 1868.
 Casey retired from the army on July 8, 1868, at the age of 61, having served over 40 years on active duty.
+However, he served one more assignment as a member of the Retiring Board, in New York City, from October 28, 1868 to April 26, 1869.

 In 1870, he became a hereditary member of the Massachusetts Society of the Cincinnati in succession to his uncle Dr. Lincoln Goodale, who was the son of Brevet Major Nathan Goodale.
-General Casey was also a member of the Military Order of the Loyal Legion of the United States as were all three of his sons.
+General Casey was also a member of the Military Order of the Loyal Legion of the United States, as were all three of his sons.

 In 1880 Casey became a veteran member of the Aztec Club of 1847—a military society originally composed of officers who had served in the occupation of Mexico City and later extended its membership to all United States officers who had served during the Mexican War and their descendants.

 Casey died of a digestive system ailment in Brooklyn, New York, on January 22, 1882, and is buried at Casey Farm in Saunderstown, Rhode Island.